-Now that we have covered the main techniques and basics on how to fish for Chum, we will now go over specifics pertaining to different baits, lures, and scents that can give you the extra edge on the water, and increase your catch numbers.
+Now that we have covered the main techniques and basics on how to fish for Chum, we will go over specifics pertaining to different baits, lures and scents that can give you the extra edge on the water and increase your catch numbers.

-We talked about natural baits on our ariticial baits, but how about adding scents to our artificals.
-In essence, this is very similar, and can be a lot easier at times with very little mess.
+We talked about natural baits on our artificial baits, but how about adding scents to our artificial lures?
+In essence, this is very similar and can be a lot easier at times, with very little mess.
 Not only is it less messy, but you can experiment with various flavours that would be difficult to find in a natural and solid form.
-In many cases fishing with artificials, especially jigs, adding scent has increased bites instantly.
-We suggest an oil form if you are going to add it onto your jig, as a gel form may take away the action of your jig.
+In many cases fishing with artificial lures, especially jigs, and adding scent has increased bites instantly.
+We suggest an oil form if you are going to add it to your jig, as a gel form may take away the action of your jig.